ncatlab/nlab-content/pages/1/5/6/0/651/content.md

 This is done recursively using postcomposition by suitably chosen functions.
 Once this is done, we can define a new smooth function by $\sum n \widehat{\phi_n}$.
 This is smooth, as the components have disjoint support, and is unbounded.
-Hence the Fr&#246;licher space is not functionally compact.
+Hence the Fr&ouml;licher space is not functionally compact.
 =--

 Although it would be pleasant to have an intrinsic definition of curvaceously compact, the following lemma shows that we already have a way to determine whether or not the curvaceous topology is compact.

 +-- {: .num_lemma #CurvComp}
 ###### Lemma
-The curvaceous topology of a Fr&#246;licher space is compact if and only if the Fr&#246;licher space is functionally compact and regular.
+The curvaceous topology of a Fr&ouml;licher space is compact if and only if the Fr&ouml;licher space is functionally compact and regular.
 =--

 +-- {: myproof}
 ###### Proof
-Since the topologies on a Fr&#246;licher space are the pull-backs of the topologies on the Hausdorffification, it is sufficient to prove this for a Hausdorff Fr&#246;licher space.
+Since the topologies on a Fr&ouml;licher space are the pull-backs of the topologies on the Hausdorffification, it is sufficient to prove this for a Hausdorff Fr&ouml;licher space.

 As the curvaceous topology is stronger than the functional, if the curvaceous topology is compact then so is the functional.
 Moreover, as both are Hausdorff spaces, the identity map is a continuous bijection from a compact space to a Hausdorff space and hence a homeomorphism.
-Thus the Fr&#246;licher space is regular.
+Thus the Fr&ouml;licher space is regular.

-Conversely, if the Fr&#246;licher space is regular its topologies agree and thus if it is functionally compact then its curvaceous topology is compact.
+Conversely, if the Fr&ouml;licher space is regular its topologies agree and thus if it is functionally compact then its curvaceous topology is compact.
 =--

 Another obvious topological property is connectedness.